-It usually takes 2 to 3 business days to get the results.
+It usually takes 2 to 3 business days (Monday through Friday) to get the results.
 The cells taken during your FNA are examined in our lab.
 Depending on the results, a sample of those cells may also be sent for more tests.
 If more tests are needed, it can take longer for your results to be ready.

 The doctor who sent you for your FNA will call you when your results are ready.
 Your doctor may tell you your results over the phone or ask you to come in for an appointment.

 - Call the doctor who sent you for your FNA if you have: